qiao/heap.js/README.md

 Rebuild the heap.
 This method may come handy when the priority of the internal data is being modified.

+**updateItem(item)**

+Update the position of the given item in the heap.
+This function should be called every time the item is being modified.

 **empty()**

 Determine whether the heap is empty.